 FEDERAL PERKINS LOAN: These loans are made by the college directly to students using funds provided by the federal government.
 Perkins Loans are made available to students with high financial need.
 The maximum loan is \$4,000 for each year of undergraduate study.
 No interest accrues and no payment is required while the borrower is enrolled at the college.

 The interest rate during repayment is 5%.
 There is a provision for deferment if the borrower returns to at least half-time study at another institution.

-FEDERAL SUBSIDIZED STAFFORD LOAN: The Federal Stafford Loan program enables a student to borrow directly from a bank, credit union or other participating lender.
+Federal Subsidized Stafford Loan: The Federal Stafford Loan program enables a student to borrow directly from a bank, credit union or other participating lender.
 The maximum amount an undergraduate may borrow is \$3,500 for the freshman year, \$4,500 for the sophomore year, \$5,500 for the junior year, and \$5,500 for the senior year.
 No interest accrues and no payment is required while the borrower is a full-time student.
 Repayment begins six months after termination of college attendance.
-For new borrowers, the interest rate is fixed at 6.8%.
+The interest rate is fixed at 5.6% for undergraduate subsidized loans borrowed between 7-1-09 and 6-30-10.